Uttamkumargupta000/Jenkins-CICD/README.md

 This repository contains a Jenkins Pipeline and supporting Python automation used to cut production releases, create GitHub tags/releases, monitor GitHub Actions, collect successful service artifacts, and drive production deployments via ArgoCD manifests.

+> At a glance: Inputs → Approvals → Tag & Release (only if changes) → Wait for CI → Update ArgoCD → Sync & Deploy.

 ## Overview

 - **Jenkinsfile**: Orchestrates the release process end‑to‑end on the `gi-jenkins-master` node.